-In their brief, appellants reference the SAFER website.
-Appellants' Br. at 6.
-Information from that website alone is insufficient for the public to draw meaningful conclusions regarding a carrier's safety.
-For instance, while SAFER indicates the number of crashes for the preceding 24 months, it also contains a note that the crashes "listed represent a motor carrier's involvement in reportable crashes, without any determination as to responsibility."
-Further, while the website contains a safety rating for motor carriers, it also contains a disclaimer that "The Federal safety rating does not necessarily reflect the safety of the carrier when operating in intrastate commerce."
-Moreover, the SAFER website links to a SMS website that contains the mandatory FAST Act disclaimer reminding users that they should not draw conclusions about the overall safety of a carrier based on the data presented.
+In their brief, appellant asserts that C.H.
+Robinson "knew or should have known" about the carrier company's "documented history of safety violations."
+See Appellant's Br. at 1, 4.
+While appellant does not specify, this allegation is likely an attempt to reference data available through the FMCSA's SAFER website.
+However, information from that website alone is insufficient for the public to draw meaningful conclusions regarding a carrier's safety.
+For instance, while SAFER indicates the number of crashes for the preceding 24 months, it also contains a note that the crashes "listed represent a motor carrier's involvement in reportable crashes, without any determination as to responsibility."21 Further, while the website contains a safety rating for motor carriers, it also contains a disclaimer that "The Federal safety rating does not necessarily reflect the safety of the carrier when operating in intrastate commerce."
+Moreover, the SAFER website links to a SMS website that contains the mandatory FAST Act disclaimer reminding users that they should not draw conclusions about the overall safety of a carrier based on the data presented.22